luttje/filament-user-attributes/README.md

     class User extends Authenticatable implements ConfiguresUserAttributesContract
     {
         // This trait will store the user attributes configurations for each user.
-Meaning each user can specify different attributes unique to them. use ConfiguresUserAttributes;
+Meaning each user can specify different attributes to appear on forms and tables for them.
+        // In most cases you'll want this on a Tenant, Team or something similar. use ConfiguresUserAttributes;
     }
     ```

-Now it's time to setup a resource that should display the user attributes:
+Now it's time to setup a resource that should display the user attributes and allow editting them:

 2. Have the resource use the `UserAttributesResource` trait.